North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 Five practical points about the federal floor:

-Note what 922(g) does not include: it does not bar a person merely "under indictment."
-That is a separate provision.
-18 U.S.C.
-922(n) prohibits a person under indictment for a felony from shipping, transporting, or receiving a firearm.
-Section 922(n) does not prohibit possession of a pre-existing firearm; only receipt and shipment are reached.
-North Carolina G.S.
-14-415.12(b)(2) parallels this with a CHP disqualifier for a pending felony indictment or a probable-cause finding on a felony.
+A separate provision, 18 U.S.C. § 922(n), prohibits a person under indictment for a felony from receiving a firearm. (n) does not prohibit possession of a pre-existing firearm; the receipt and shipment prohibitions are what (n) reaches.
+North Carolina § 14-415.12(b)(2) parallels this with a CHP disqualifier for indictment or a probable-cause finding on a felony.

 "(b) The sheriff shall deny a permit to an applicant who: